import-pandas-as-numpy/chainsaw-rules/README.md

 ```

 There is a redundant rule in here, `network_login_aggregate`.
 This simply collapses down network logins into a digestable
 summary for at-a-glance analysis.
-Keep this in mind when running this in conjunction with the defualt ruleset
+Keep this in mind when running this in conjunction with the default ruleset
 of Chainsaw, as it will duplicate entries.

 ### Rules